Hello Friend: Plot

-The Subject then goes on to explain that the other units are harming the friends to whom he recommended the Praemus service.
+In another email, the Subject writes that the other units are harming the friends to whom he recommended the Praemus service.
 Their hands also get burned and their units also start moving.
 However, The Subject buys the Praemus Life Insurance.
-His wife leaves a note on the computer monitor in an envelope with "John" written on it.
-The note says that he can take the unit and shove it, that she is taking their daughter, and that he is not to try to find them.
+His wife leaves a Dear John letter on the computer monitor, saying she is taking their daughter, and that he is not to try to find them.
 As his life deteriorates, he threatens in an email that he will begin "legal proceedings".
-However, as he types this, the computer refuses to display the characters onscreen.
+However, as he types this, the computer freezes.
 In frustration, he hits the keyboard with his head, which opens a new window on his computer.
 The window is a dialog box displaying the setup options for Praemus.
 The options are not related to the computer, but to himself and aspects of his life.
 Options displayed include, "Friends", "Spouse", "Children", "Sanity", "Pets" and "Acumen", all marked "Off".
 As soon as he tries to change one of the options, the computer turns itself off, and he has a heart attack.

-Praemus send an email to the Subject's wife saying they were sorry at hearing the news of the heart attack.
-The Subject's heartbeat then appears to stop, and the light on the unit fades away, but it turns out the heart monitor is not working.
-A doctor simply hits the machine and it begins to work ironically implying that's all the subject needed to do.
-The monitor is also made by Praemus.
+While the Subject is in the hospital, Praemus sends an email to the Subject's wife apologizing for the heart attack.
+The Subject's heartbeat then appears to stop, and the light on the unit fades away, but it turns out the heart monitor, also from Praemus, is not working.
+A doctor simply hits the machine and it begins to work, grumbling that he should write to the company as well.
+Back at home, the Praemus unit finally powers off and disconnects from the computer, and the Subject's cat returns.
 Finally, the Subject wakes up.

 Production

 The film was based on an idea by Jonathan Bloom and Robert Popper, who also co-wrote the film with Graham Linehan.
 The film was produced by Linehan, Peter La Terriere and Kenton Allen.
 Comic actors David Walliams, Richard Ayoade, Martin Savage and Amelia Bullmore also star, with voice-overs by Peter Serafinowicz and Julia Davis.

 No one is shown speaking in the film.
-Email text is presented as voice-over by Serafinowicz (as the original advertisement), Davis (as Praemus) and Savage (as the Subject) with Walliams as the one of the subject's friends.
+Email text is presented as voice-over by Serafinowicz (as the original advertisement), Davis (as Praemus) and Savage (as the Subject) with Walliams as one of the subject's friends.
 Ayoade plays a computer consultant, presumably Maurice Moss (due to the fact the character wears the same clothing as Moss, notably the short sleeve shirt and tie and the big glasses) from Linehan's show The IT Crowd.
 Linehan makes a director's cameo as the doctor in the final scene although his face is not seen.